alykoshin/require-dir-all/README.md

 # require-dir-all

 Yet another Node.js helper to `require` all files in directory.
-Useful when needed to `require` group of files in same directory(-ies) with similar functionality, like routes, controllers, middlewares, models, etc.
+Useful when needed to `require` group of files in same directory(-ies) with similar functionality, like routes, controllers, middlewares, models, config, gulp tasks etc.

 Inspired by [require-all](https://www.npmjs.com/package/require-all) and [require-dir](https://www.npmjs.com/package/require-dir) packages.
 Both of them are good, but the first of them lacks relative paths support (need to use `__dirname`) ~~and always recursive~~, while the second one lacks file/dir filtering, ~~for some reason store modules in non-hierarchical structure, taking only one file from several ones with the same name~~ and it is not possible to automatically run function on each require'd file.